Pratikshinde55/CloudOps-Terraform-Ansible-LB/README.md

        ]
     }

+Info:-
-chmod +x /home/ec2-user/ansible-setup.sh: This command makes the ansible-setup.sh script executable on the EC2 instance by changing its permissions.
+- **chmod +x /home/ec2-user/ansible-setup.sh:** This command makes the ansible-setup.sh script executable on the EC2 instance by changing its permissions.

-sudo /home/ec2-user/ansible-setup.sh: This command runs the ansible-setup.sh script with sudo.
+- **sudo /home/ec2-user/ansible-setup.sh:** This command runs the ansible-setup.sh script with sudo.

+Code:-

     resource "null_resource" "PS-Null-Ansible-Installation-Block" {
       connection {